Voter Registration Information

 - Tuesday, Sept.
 28 – National Voter Registration Day (NVRD)

 - October 5 – Last Day to Register to Vote in the General Election

-- October 31 at Noon – Applications for Vote-by-Mail absentee ballots for the Nov.
-3 General Election must be received by the Board of Elections by noon.
+- October 31 at Noon – The last possible day applications for Vote-by-Mail absentee ballots for the Nov.
+3 General Election must be received by the Board of Elections (by noon.)

-- November 3 – General Election Day 2020 (If not mailed by yesterday, Absentee Ballots must be dropped off in a secure box in the Board of Elections parking lot by 7:30 p.m.)
+- November 3 – General Election Day 2020 (If not mailed by yesterday, Vote-by-Mail Ballots must be dropped off in a secure box in the Board of Elections parking lot by 7:30 p.m.)